nemonik/hands-on-DevOps/README.md

   end
 ```

-The Kubernetes cluster, whether a single node or many nodes will orechestrate the lifecycle of Traefik, GitLab, Drone CI, a private Docker registry, SonarQube, Selenium, Taiga...
+The Kubernetes cluster, whether a single node or many nodes will orechestrate the lifecycle of Traefik, GitLab, Drone CI, SonarQube, Taiga...

 **NOTE**